Is Stanford Test Optional?

 What is the current Stanford acceptance rate?
 The admissions statistics of Stanford University place it among the top 50 most competitive schools in the world for undergraduate admissions.
 This is due to the fact that Stanford University is an extremely selective institution.

 Over the past eight years, the acceptance rate at Stanford University has continued to fall, and it is almost certain that this trend will continue into the future as well.
-Whether is Stanford test optional or not, this pattern is typical of the admissions climate at all of the nation’s top universities.
+Although we’ve discussed above “is Stanford test optional?” you should also be aware that the pattern of declining acceptance rate is typical of the admissions climate at all of the nation’s top universities.

 The application process for Stanford University’s Class of 2022 was the most competitive it has ever been, setting a new record.
 There were 47,450 applicants to Stanford University for the Class of 2022; out of those applicants, 2,040 were selected to attend the university.
 This results in an acceptance rate of 4.3 percent overall.
 Over the course of the previous year (2021 to 2022), the total number of applications rose by 7.7 percent, going from 44,073 to 47,450.